 WHAT WE NEED

-We are raising £193,000 to run the workshops for a total of 9 months, put on a public performance, and launch the podcast.
-We have raised £128,880 in cash and in kind support so far.
+We are raising £220,000 to complete 9 months of workshops and public performance in Hounslow, and develop and publish the podcast.
+In part thanks to the National Lottery Heritage Fund, we have raised £200,000 in cash and in kind support so far.
 We are also approaching other donors such as the Lottery for part-funding.
 We would love your support.

 PLEASE DONATE TO SUPPORT THESE PROJECTS